chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####12.
 Define static, stack-dynamic, explicit heap-dynamic, and implicit heap-dynamic variables.
 What are their advantages and disadvantages?

-> - Static: bound to memory cells before execution begins and remains bound to the same memory cell throughout the execution.(for example, using ‘static’ to deﬁne a variable in C, static int i = 1;)
+> - Static: bound to memory cells before execution begins and remains bound to the same memory cell throughout the execution.(for example, using 'static' to define a variable in C, static int i = 1;)

 > - Stack-dynamic: storage bindings are created for variables when their declaration statements are elaborated.
-(For example, the variable declarations that appear at the beginning of a Java method are elaborated when the method is called and the variables deﬁned by those declarations are deallocated when the method completes its execution.)
+(For example, the variable declarations that appear at the beginning of a Java method are elaborated when the method is called and the variables defined by those declarations are deallocated when the method completes its execution.)

-> - Explicit heap-dynamic: allocated and deallocated by explicit directives, speciﬁed by the programmer, which take effect during execution. (for example, using ‘new’ to deﬁne a variable in JAVA, List l = new ArrayList<String>();)
+> - Explicit heap-dynamic: allocated and deallocated by explicit directives, specified by the programmer, which take effect during execution. (for example, using 'new' to define a variable in JAVA, List l = new ArrayList<String>();)

 > - Implicit heap-dynamic: Allocation and deallocation caused by assignment statements. (for example, highs = [74, 84, 86, 90, 71];)